ShinsoWolfson/Sales_Insights_Dashboard/README.md

 ## Tools and Technologies Used
 - **Data Visualization:** Matplotlib
 - **Data Processing:** Python (Pandas, Seaborn)
-- **Dashboards and Reporting:** Interactive and dynamic visualizations for easy interpretation.
+- **Dashboards and Reporting:** Dynamic and detailed visualizations for easy interpretation.
 - **Collaboration:** GitHub for version control and documentation.

 ---